China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/KG/README.md

 ## Formats

 RDF triples in KGs are presented in a CSV file with three columns corresponding to subjects, predicates and objects.
-You can read it to access our constructed KGs. **Note that the CSV file is save with delimiter '\t'.**
+You can read it to access our constructed KGs. **Note that the CSV file is saved with delimiter '\t'.**